What are Some of the Dangers of Steroid Injections?

 Steroid injections can be placed into the skin or muscle directly, into ligaments or tendons, into joints, including spinal joints, or into the space overlying large nerves, including the spinal cord.
 This is considered the epidural space, where these meningitis-causing injections were given.
 Epidural injections are frequently given for chronic back pain.
 They may or may not work, and are very uncomfortable.
 Obviously, they carry the risk of infection into the nervous system, plus other potential complications including bleeding and paralysis.

-Recovering From Injury Using PEMF Therapy
+What is The Process of Recovering From Injury Using PEMF Therapy Like?

 So, in my medical experience, I will now always try to do the noninvasive, non-toxic, safe approach to treating pain before I ever resort to injections.
 Additionally, my goals are to have you be able to do your own treatments at your own convenience, with the additional expectation that we will actually have the hope of helping to heal the underlying tissue and cause of the pain.
 This is one of the reasons the Dr. Oz show supported the use of PEMFs—to help heal the underlying cause of the pain instead of simply treating the symptom.